 Upland Farms - The Township began development of Upland Farms as a 56-acre passive recreational public park in late 2015.
 Construction included a fifty (50) space asphalt parking lot, 2,800 linear feet of 8' wide asphalt pedestrian trails, natural trails, storm water infrastructure, signage, and benches.
-The existing barn and farmhouse continue to be repaired and maintained.
+The existing barn and farmhouse began major renovations in 2021 and they were completed in early 2022.
+The Barn was opened for public use and is available for rent.